-- how you will document and monitor the literacy and numeracy programme for employees and identify other training opportunities or qualifications they may be eligible for - > how employees will progress to further learning (with external programmes or in-house) - what processes you will follow to embed literacy and numeracy into induction training (via skilled and/or qualified in-house personnel or a contracted third party) - > what processes you will follow to embed literacy and numeracy (eg, in-house training materials, work orders, operating procedures) - > how you will ensure that specialist training providers (eg, forklift, crane, first aid, etc.) embed literacy and numeracy into their programmes. - > how you will ensure ongoing management support for the investment required once our funding ends - > how you will engage with public libraries to support employee access to library facilities.
+- how you will document and monitor the literacy and numeracy programme for employees and identify other training opportunities or qualifications they may be eligible for - > how employees will progress to further learning (with external programmes or in-house) - what processes you will follow to embed literacy and numeracy into induction training (via skilled and/or qualified in-house personnel or a contracted third party) - what processes you will follow to embed literacy and numeracy (eg, in-house training materials, work orders, operating procedures) - > how you will ensure that specialist training providers (eg, forklift, crane, first aid, etc.) embed literacy and numeracy into their programmes. - > how you will ensure ongoing management support for the investment required once our funding ends - > how you will engage with public libraries to support employee access to library facilities.

 The Skills Highway has worked with public libraries since 2016 to connect employers and libraries.
 This supports the sustainability of programmes and supports public libraries with their mission.
-Contact us on 0800 601 301 or customerservice@tec.govt.nz and ask to speak to a Skills Highway Relationship Manager to find out the latest on this developing relationship.
+Contact the Skills Highway to find out the latest on this developing relationship.